2006: The CW Network Launches

 Although it still trailed behind the Big Four networks in terms of viewership, The CW developed a unique success metric known as “The CW Index.”

-Still drawing fewer viewers than the Big Four, the network has developed “The CW Index” to gauge the success of its programs.
-By this metric, a show is deemed a hit if its average Nielsen rating exceeds the average body fat percentage of its cast. -A.D.
+According to this measure, a show is considered a hit if its average Nielsen rating surpasses the average body fat percentage of its cast. -A.D.

 Also on September 18:

-1927: The Columbia Phonographic Broadcasting System—later simply the Columbia Broadcasting System, or CBS—takes to the radio airwaves, beginning the life of one of America’s most venerable networks.
+1927: The Columbia Phonographic Broadcasting System, later known as the Columbia Broadcasting System (CBS), makes its radio debut, marking the beginning of one of America’s most enduring networks.

-1957: Wagon Train starts a-rollin’.
-Based on the 1950 John Ford film Wagon Master, the Western followed a band of travelers from Missouri to California for five seasons on NBC and three on ABC.
+Adapted from the 1950 film Wagon Master directed by John Ford, this Western series followed a group of travelers from Missouri to California and aired for five seasons on NBC and three on ABC.

-1978: WKRP in Cincinnati goes on the air.
-Contemporary rock music lined every episode of the four-season sitcom, which followed the downtrodden misfits of a low-rated FM radio station like Dr. Johnny Fever (Howard Hesseman), Venus Flytrap (Tim Reid), and Les Nessman (Richard Sanders).
+1978: WKRP in Cincinnati launches.
+This four-season sitcom featured contemporary rock music in every episode and revolved around the misfit employees of a low-rated FM radio station, including characters like Dr. Johnny Fever (Howard Hesseman), Venus Flytrap (Tim Reid), and Les Nessman (Richard Sanders).

-1987: Donald Duck’s miserly uncle, Scrooge McDuck, takes center stage with the debut of DuckTales.
-Part of the popular Disney Afternoon line-up, the globetrotting adventures of Uncle Scrooge, Launchpad McQuack, and Huey, Dewey, and Louie produced four seasons and one awesome NES game.
+Part of the popular Disney Afternoon lineup, the show featured globetrotting adventures with Uncle Scrooge, Launchpad McQuack, and Huey, Dewey, and Louie, running for four seasons and spawning an iconic NES video game.